 This content may contain affiliate links.
 If you purchase through these links I may receive a commission at no extra cost to you.
 However, I only recommend products or services that I genuinely like and trust.

 As a new proofreader, you’re not going to know the answer to every grammar, punctuation, or style issue you come across.
 You will need to do research and consult many different sources.
-To help you find the answers as quickly as possible, you’ll need some reference books.
+To help you find the answers as quickly as possible, you’ll need some proofreading books.

 A style guide/manual is a set of standards for the writing, formatting, and design of a piece of content.
 The aim of using a style guide or manual is to create consistency within a document or across multiple documents.